wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-teams-phone-system/includes/1-introduction.md

 - Gain an understanding of how to plan for a basic phone system.

-- Gain an understanding of how to plan for additional Teams calling options.
+- Gain an understanding of how to plan for advanced Teams calling options.

 ## Prerequisites